mitranim/mitranim.github.io/templates/posts/c-experience-report.md

 ## Tooling

 C is known to need a lot of external tools.
-Fortunately, it was easy to avoid what I feared the worst: Cmake and convoluted build systems; [`include`](#modules) does the job just fine.
+Fortunately, it was easy to avoid what I feared the worst: convoluted build systems with cmake / autoconf / automake etc.; [`include`](#modules) does the job just fine.

 One thing I still really miss is semantically meaningful syntax highlighting, like the one I [wrote](https://github.com/sublimehq/Packages/pull/1662) for Go, where all declarations and modifiers are usefully scoped without special-casing built-ins.
 Probably end up rewriting C for Sublime at some point.